Results.

 |

-Application declared inadmissible for failure to exhaust domestic remedies; Court rendered judgment in respondent's default.
+Application declared inadmissible for failure to exhaust local remedies; Court rendered judgment in default after State’s non‑response.

 |